dervicadin1/dervicadin1/README.md

 - 👋 Hi, I’m @dervicadin1
 - 👀 I’m interested in everything.
-- 🌱 I’m currently learning JSFrameworks
+- 🌱 I’m currently learning UI/UX

 <!---
 dervicadin1/dervicadin1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.